 Summer often translates to beach holidays.
-But many popular beach destinations can get crowded and with many travelers deciding to avoid crowded places this summer, where can we take a beach day?
+But many popular beach destinations can get crowded.
+And with most beachgoers wanting to steer clear of the tourist throng, where can we take a beach day?

-Located in the Florida Keys, a destination not known for its beaches but rather for its accessible scuba diving and fishing, Nest Key is one exception worth a visit.
+Located in the Florida Keys, a destination not known for its beaches but rather for its accessible scuba diving and fishing, Nest Key is an exception worth a visit.

 Only accessible by boat, this island is located in the protected waters of Everglades National Park.
 Visitors head to the island to anchor offshore and wade to the picturesque beach.